nathanwentworth/nathanwentworth/_blog/wishlist.md

   {% include img.html url='nichijou.jpg' alt='nichijou' desc='[Nichijou](https://www.rightstufanime.com/Nichijou-Blu-ray-DVD)' %}
 </div>

+I have a [wishlist on rightstuf](www.rightstufanime.com/pl/MTg5NzU4) as well, one of the cheapest places to get anime/manga.

 - **[Ping Pong the Animation](https://www.funimation.com/shop/home-video/ping-pong-the-animation-complete-series-11/)**
   - easily one of the best anime shows ever made